Routing tasks to workers#

 By default, the planner spreads a stage’s tasks across the available workers round-robin.
 When a task’s data has a home — a worker that already holds it in a cache or on local disk — you can send the task there instead, so it reads locally instead of pulling data over the network.

-Routing is the third method of the TaskEstimator trait, route_tasks.
-It receives a TaskRoutingContext (the head plan of the stage, the task count, and the active TaskContext) and returns one worker URL per task, in task order:
+Routing is handled by a registered RouteTasksHandler.
+It receives a RouteTasksEvent (the head plan of the stage, the task count, and the active TaskContext) and returns one worker URL per task, in task order:

-• Ok(None) — the default; keep the round-robin behaviour.
+• None — defer to the next handler; the built-in fallback keeps the round-robin behaviour.

-Routing pairs naturally with scale_up_leaf_node: that decides what data task i reads, and route_tasks decides where it runs.
-If your estimator returned a DistributedLeafExec, its variants() are in task order too, so you can line up each task’s data with the worker that should serve it.
+Routing pairs naturally with ScaleUpLeafNodeHandler: that decides what data task i reads, and RouteTasksHandler decides where it runs.
+If the leaf-scale handler returns a DistributedLeafExec, its variants() are in task order too, so you can line up each task’s data with the worker that should serve it.

 For a complete, runnable walkthrough — parquet files consistently routed to workers by rendezvous hashing of the file path, so each worker can serve them from an in-memory cache on repeat queries — see the custom_worker_url_routing.rs example.